User Reference

 The entire file will be read into memory.
 This might be an issue if reading very large files.
 The hdf5 are compressed so will be significantly larger when stored in memory.

-When reading the database file to create a subselection of the data using default_isolist
+When reading the database file to create a subselection of the data using default_isolist, the subselection is

 made when each model is loaded which reduces the amount of memory used.